To find out how to interpret bias in recruitment, we also have a great eBook on inclusive hiring.

 Unsurprisingly, diversity in the workplace can be a deal maker or breaker for millennial and GenZ job seekers.
 Deloitte found that 83% of millennials are more engaged when they can know a company fosters an inclusive culture.

 But it’s not just the next generations.
-A recent survey by Glassdoor found that 67% of all candidates say it’s an important factor when considering employment opportunities while more than 50% of current employees want their workplace to do more to increase diversity.
+A recent survey by Glassdoor found that 67% of all candidates say it’s an important factor when considering employment opportunities while more than 50% of current employees want their workplace to do more to increase diversity, emphasizing why is diversity hiring important.

-While there’s no doubt that diversity hiring is good for business, for any organisation that doesn’t embrace diversity, the opposite can also be true.
-Apart from missing out on the benefits that diversity brings to productivity, employee satisfaction and business reputation, employers also risk breaking the law.
+While there’s no doubt that diversity hiring is good for business, for any organization that doesn’t embrace diversity and hiring practices, the opposite can also be true.
+Apart from missing out on the benefits that diversity brings to productivity, employee satisfaction, and business reputation, employers also risk breaking the law.

 In Australia, it is unlawful to disadvantage employees and job seekers in any way because of their: